Zoom is having a hell of a month.

 Look & Feel

-Next, there’s the matter of how easy (or not) the platform is to use, and how it looks and feels.
+Next, there’s the matter of how easy (or not) the platform is to use.
+Then, there's how it looks and feels.

-Maybe you’re a techaholic, and no amount of complications scares you; you just want the most functionality even if there’s a steep learning curve.
+Maybe you’re a techaholic, and no amount of complications scares you.
+You want the most functionality even if there’s a steep learning curve.
 That’s cool.
-But we designed WebinarNinja with one primary goal: that our users could just forget about it.
+But we designed WebinarNinja with one primary goal: that the host can just forget about it.

-Zoom is known for a few things, but that kind of purposeful user-friendliness isn’t one of them.
+Zoom has a great rep for a few things, but that kind of purposeful user-friendliness isn’t one of them.

-Again, that comes back to its original purpose; it was meant as a tool for offices.
-It didn’t matter if it was kind of a PITA, because it was for managers whose full-time jobs include using PITA software — not entrepreneurs who just want a way to reach out with minimal hassle.
+Again, that comes back to its original purpose.
+They built Zoom as a tool for offices.
+It didn’t matter if it was kind of a PITA, because it was for managers whose jobs include using PITA software.
+It wasn't made for independents who want minimal hassle.

 Even the nomenclature — Zoom refers to them as “Video Webinars” — sounds like it’s from a different time in tech.

-Studio Interface: You can see exactly what our user interface looks like here on our demo video, or you can join us for a live walkthrough at our next free webinar.
+Studio Interface: You can see what our user interface looks like here on our demo video.
 But long story short...it’s clean.
 That was always Priority One.

-By contrast, even the tech-savvy can quickly find themselves lost and fumbling with the disarray of screens that float around your monitor on a Zoom webinar.
-In fact, you can’t really be sure what your audience is even seeing on their end, if you’re not careful to keep track of how you’ve configured the presentation.
+By contrast, even the tech-savvy can get lost in the disarray of screens that float around on a Zoom webinar.
+In fact, you can’t really be sure what your audience is seeing on their end, if you’re not careful.

 You can request a Zoom demo here, and compare for yourself.

-Downloading Software: Another unnecessary PITA is the fact that as a host, you have to actually download Zoom software onto your computer; it’s not web-based.
-It’s just another clunky tool taking up space on your drive.
+Downloading Software: Another unnecessary PITA is having to download Zoom software.
+It’s not web-based.
+It’s yet another clunky tool taking up space on your drive.

-I suspect that’s because Zoom is pre-cloud technology, meaning the world hadn’t really started to expect cloud-based everything when Zoom started.
-Naturally, that’s not the case for us.
+I suspect that’s because Zoom is pre-cloud technology.
+The world hadn’t really started to expect cloud-based everything when Zoom started.
+That’s not the case for us.
 Our platform requires no downloads for anybody, on either end.

-Aesthetics: Zoom has been accurately described as “corporate,” “boring,” and “office-like.”
+Aesthetics: Users have described Zoom as “corporate,” “boring,” and “office-like.”
 Because it is.
-Aesthetically, it’s the software equivalent of khakis — inoffensive, but certainly not fun or memorable.
+It’s the software equivalent of khakis — inoffensive, but not fun or memorable.

 That doesn’t matter when it comes to conferencing.
-But it means the world when it comes to marketing.
+But it means everything when it comes to marketing.

 Metaphorically, I mean.
 Get the groceries however you want.